Title: My Nature is Hunger: New and Selected Poems , 1989-2004

 writing a poem is like fathering a riverWant to teach figurative language, the power of metaphor and simile to craft our own writing?
 This is the poem to use.

-Read an excerpt here, and see a great video from Open Road Media of Mr. Rodriguez talking about how books and writing saved him.
+See a great video from Open Road Media of Mr. Rodriguez talking about how books and writing saved him.

 More on the author: